bldur/bones/README.md

 # scripts and no fresh meat

 This is just a mess of with reasonable regex, two awk programs mangled coaxed to work.
+AWK programs taken from UNIX.com and regex from pf-badhost and another from oreilly.com.

 Easy to adapt and change, as there is no "meat", just basic functionality bones.